 - Having a BMI of 27 or higher with a specific metabolic health issue, such as type 2 diabetes, high cholesterol, or high blood pressure

-When a youngster is 12 years old or older and weighs 132 pounds or more (60 kg or more) or has a BMI of 30 or above, which is the equivalent of an adult measure.
+It can also be used by children 12 years old or older who weigh 132 pounds or more (60 kg or more) or have a BMI of 30 or above, which is the equivalent of an adult measure.

 Victoza

-Victoza is authorized to treat type 2 diabetes in both adults and children older than 10 years old.
+Victoza is indicated for the management of type 2 diabetes in adults and children who are 10 years of age or older.

 Ozempic

-It assists patients with type 2 diabetes in lowering blood sugar levels (along with diet and exercise).
+It assists patients with type 2 diabetes in lowering blood sugar levels (along with diet and exercise), however, the dose approved for managing type 2 diabetes is not authorized for weight loss.

 You may also like to read: |